What is Legionnaires’ disease?

 Even healthy people are often hospitalized.

-“About one out of every 10 people who gets sick with Legionnaires’ disease will die due to complications from their illness,” the CDC states.
+“About one out of every 10 people who get sick with Legionnaires’ disease will die due to complications from their illness,” the CDC states.

 How was Legionnaires discovered and named?